-37.0% Equity Stake
+37.0% Equity Stake Php 0.7B Dividends paid to JGS

 Singapore Land Group Limited (SingLand) is a premier Singapore-based real estate company listed since 1971.
 The company boasts a diverse portfolio of real estate including commercial, office, residential and retail properties, and hotels.
 The company has a large footprint in Singapore and key overseas markets, with its prime commercial assets in Singapore spanning 2.5 million square feet of office space and 1 million square feet of retail space.